GIXLabs/SAndC/Lab3/README.md

 ## Part 3: BJT Timer Circuit

 3.1 Now add the capacitor C as shown in Figure 1. **Be careful with how you wire the capacitor.
-Electrolytic capacitors are polarized and will explode if wired backwards.** The white stripe on the side of the capacitor should be on the ground (negative) side of your circuit.
+Electrolytic capacitors are polarized and may explode if wired backwards.** The white stripe on the side of the capacitor should be on the ground (negative) side of your circuit.
 Operate the switch.
  ![Setup 3](assets/setup3.svg)

 - ✏️ What happens when you operate the switch?